kernladung/californium/README.md

 # Run it

-*californium* provides the binary `mlde-californium` which starts a QT Application without a visible GUI, but with the application menu.
+*californium* provides the binary `californium` which starts a QT Application without a visible GUI, but with the application menu.
 It then listens to a specific DBus Signal to toggle this menu.
-The signal can be send with `mlde-californium toggle`, the menu pops up.
+The signal can be send with `californium toggle`, the menu pops up.

 Start *californium* as background process:

-    $ mlde-californium &
+    $ californium &

 Send signal to toggle/show menu:

-    $ mlde-californium toggle
+    $ californium toggle